 For examples, would the cash based method of accounting be maintained?
 Would stepped up basis be real estate. preserved?
 Would 1031 like-kind exchanges survive?
 How would pass-through entities so frequently used by farmers and ranchers be treated under tax reform?
 What about net operating loss carryback for a sector that is certainly no stranger to big losses?
 And what about interest deductibility, section 179 expensing, and bonus depreciation for a capital intensive industry?
-And how about the deduction used commonly by farmer owned cooperatives and farmer members personal schedules, the marginal rates of which are under section 199?
+And how about the deduction used commonly under section 199?

 While vitally important to American agriculture, tax overhaul effort.
-Thankfully, agriculture was especially united in this exercise, and we also had some incredible friends who tipped the scales in favor of a tax preciation system.
-Net operating loss carry back procode that will promote economic growth and jobs in visions are maintained, and carry forward is unlimrural America.
+Thankfully, agriculture was especially united in this exercise, and we also had some inrural America.

-Finance Committee Chairman Orrin Hatch (R-UT) charged Committee Members with special agricultur- owned cooperatives receive a 20 percent deduction t the time the first tax reform legislation since al expertise, including Senate Agriculture Committee 1986 was enacted into law, we were just begin- Chairman Pat Roberts (R-KS) and Senator John Thune
+Finance Committee Chairman Orrin Hatch (R-UT)

+t the time the first tax reform legislation since al expertise, including Senate Agriculture Committee 1986 was enacted into law, we were just begin- Chairman Pat Roberts (R-KS) and Senator John Thune